 - Avoid leaving pet food out overnight, and store it in sealed plastic containers.

-- Clean off counters, sticky jars, or any residue (these attract ants).
+- Clean off counters, sticky jars, or any residue that could attract ants.

 - Eliminate points of entry; seal all cracks and crevices around the outside of the home.